MKSourabh/Seven/README.md

-# Seven - The 7AM Clock
+# Seven - The 7 AM Clock

+Seven is a minimalist timepiece that only rings once a day, at 7:00 AM.
+This project includes a frontend for user interaction.

 ## Live Demo
-Visit the live version of this project here: [Seven - The 7AM Clock](https://MKSourabh.github.io/Seven)
+Visit the live version of this project here: [Seven - The 7 AM Clock](https://MKSourabh.github.io/Seven)

-Seven is a minimalist timepiece that only rings once a day — at 7:00 AM.
-This project includes a frontend for user interaction.

 ---